csswizardry/csswizardry.github.com/_posts/2013-07-25-make-it-count.md

 quitting a job with nowhere to go afterwards, the toll of a week of far-too-much, the weight of months of stress and, dare I say it, almost depression about work, it all caught up with me and literally shut me down on a stage in front of an audience.
-Man, I am fucked.
+Man, I am beat.

 ## The lesson to learn